Baseball records, like other forms of knowledge, are not chiseled in stone. Our knowledge changes over time as new information comes to light.1

 At the start of the twenty-first century, baseball’s consensus was that Jimmy “Nixey” Callahan had thrown the American League’s inaugural no-hitter, in 1902, and Bob Rhoads had tossed the first one for the Cleveland Indians franchise in 1908.2

-Recently, that consensus has been shaken.
+Midway through 2020, that consensus was shaken.
 Two prominent authorities on baseball statistics and records, Retrosheet and Baseball Reference, quietly recognized a 1901 American League pitching performance — by Pete Dowling in the Cleveland Blues’ June 30 win over the Milwaukee Brewers — as a no-hitter.
 This is the story of that confounding game and the baseball community’s century-long journey in finally recognizing Dowling’s gem as a no-hitter.

 Dowling began the 1901 season with Milwaukee, but after a slow start his contract was sold to Cleveland on June 1.
 In the opener of a three-game series in Milwaukee on June 30, he faced the Brewers for the first time since they let him go.
 On a sweltering Sunday afternoon, Dowling took to the hill looking for revenge on his old team.
 With good command of his curveball and an unusually live fastball, the mercurial left-hander proceeded to dominate the Brewers.3